pranamg/PythonInExcel/docs/04-Statistical Analysis_02-Inferential Statistics.md

-Okay, let's proceed to **Statistical Analysis - 2.
+The next topic in the statistical analysis series is **Statistical Analysis - 2.
 Inferential Statistics**.

-Inferential statistics allows us to make inferences and draw conclusions about a larger population based on a sample of data.
-This often involves hypothesis testing to determine if observed differences or relationships are statistically significant, or estimating population parameters using confidence intervals.
+Inferential statistics extends beyond descriptive analysis by enabling conclusions about larger populations based on sample data.
+This advanced statistical approach employs hypothesis testing to evaluate the significance of observed differences or relationships, and uses confidence intervals to estimate population parameters.

-Based on your `piplist.txt`, you have `pandas`, `numpy`, `scipy` (which includes modules for statistical tests), `statsmodels` (for regression and other models), `seaborn`, and `matplotlib`.
+Based on [`piplist.txt`](./README.md) output, you have `pandas`, `numpy`, `scipy` (which includes modules for statistical tests), `statsmodels` (for regression and other models), `seaborn`, and `matplotlib`.
 This set of libraries is excellent for a wide range of inferential statistical tasks.

 **Step 1: Generate Sample Data for Inferential Statistics**